openframeworks/ofBook/chapters/math/chapter.md

-# That Math Chapter: From 1D to 4D
+# Math: From 1D to 4D

 *by [Omer Shapira](http://omershapira.com)*